|Table of Contents

 Look at the word "again" in verse 1.
 The Galatians were primarily non-Jews.
-They didn't observe Torah before being given faith in Yeshua.
-So the Torah couldn't be the yoke of bondage they were again being entangled in (and similarly, the "days and months and seasons and years" disparaged in Gal.
-4:9-10 are not the Biblical festivals, either).
-So what was that bondage?
-Perhaps they were again giving away responsibility for their own spirituality.
-Perhaps they were in danger of exchanging the Traditions of the Pagans for the Traditions of the Perushim.
-Or of trading one worship-by-appeasement for another, rather than finding rest in YHWH's love.
+Most of them didn't observe Torah before being given faith in Yeshua.
+So the Torah couldn't be the yoke of bondage they were again being entangled in.2 What was that bondage?
+Perhaps they were again giving away personal responsibility for their spirituality.
+Perhaps they were in danger of simply exchanging the Traditions of the Pagans for the Traditions of the Perushim.
+Or of trading one worship-by-appeasement for another, instead of finding rest in YHWH's love.

 Lastly, verse 4 doesn't say that wanting to do what is written in the Bible is the problem, but seeking to be justified by doing those things.
 As they are written on our hearts, we do the things instructed in Torah, not in order to be saved, but because we delight in them.

 1 Interestingly, most translations reflect what may be an anti-Torah bias by inserting the definite article "the" before "law" in verse 4.
 In many of the Greek manuscripts it doesn't appear.
 While the Perushim and their tradition were the focus of Sha'uls caution, he was also speaking more broadly about elevating any human declaration or authority above that of YHWH (God).